adrive22/Album-Cover-Shuffle-Game/reacthomework2/README.md

-This Game uses React Bootstrap and ES6 and Node to challenge the player to not click on the same album twice.
+This Game uses React, Bootstrap, ES6, and Node to challenge the player to not click on the same album twice.